LinJiarui/linjiarui.github.io/_publications/2017-06-12-cross-party-collaboration-on-private-cloud.md

 ---
-title: "A multi-server information-sharing environment for cross-party collaboration on a private cloud"
+title: "A Multi-Server Information-Sharing Environment for Cross-Party Collaboration on a Private Cloud"
 lang: zh
 ref: publications/2017-06-12-cross-party-collaboration-on-private-cloud
 collection: publications